-Black and white photography is perfect for giving a nostalgic feeling to your self-portraiture because it reminds us of the first years of photography where color didn’t exist.
+Black and white photography is perfect for giving a nostalgic feeling to your self-portraiture because it reminds us of the first years of photography when color didn’t exist.

 You can also use it for making creative and surreal self-portraits.
-Since we naturally see in color, black and white is perfect for creating a dream-like atmosphere; something that isn’t real.
+Since we naturally see in color, black and white are perfect for creating a dream-like atmosphere; something that isn’t real.

 Another way to limit the color palette is by switching your camera to a monochromatic mode – most cameras offer this, but if you can’t find the setting, have a go with an Instagram filter instead.

 Exploring your inner self can be quite complex.
 If it’s something you’re willing to delve into, making an art project out of it can be the right choice for you.